imurnane/mi-code-challenge/README.md

 ## Your task
 The Simulator itself is ready to go.
-Your mission is to integrate it in a solution that enables users to trigger a simulation and save part of KPIs in database and see the simulation results visualized in some way accessible through a webpage.
+Your mission is to integrate it in a solution that enables users to trigger a simulation and save part of the KPIs (booking distances) in database and see the simulation results visualized in some way accessible through a webpage.

 The code should not only fulfill the functional requirements but also be production-ready: that means clean, maintanable, well-documented, well-tested code with any necessary instructions to build/run it.